LANNDS18/K_Cluster/README.md

 ## COMP338 Assignment 2: implementing the k-means and k-medians clustering algorithms

 ## 1. k-means and k-medians clustering with B-CUBED evaluation
 This project is a simple implementation of k-means and k-medians.
-The k-means and k-median algorithm can be used to cluster data points into k clusters.
+The k-means and k-medians algorithm can be used to cluster data points into k clusters.
 The k-means and k-medians algorithm are greedy algorithms that assign each data point to the cluster that is closest to them.
 The dataset used is the unzipped CA2data.zip file.
 The CA2data folder contains four classes of files.